stormasm/uinotes/context.md

 A high-level, minimalistic graphics API focusing on portability, supporting OpenGL, GLES 3, and WebGL1.
 It was open-sourced in March 2020.

 ---

+* does zed gpui provide its own graphics contexts or does it depend on metal ?*

+Yes, GPUI (the UI framework used by Zed) relies on Metal for its graphics context on macOS.

+Here's why:

+- Initial macOS Focus: Zed and GPUI were initially developed primarily for macOS, and Metal is Apple's high-performance graphics API for that platform.
+- Direct GPU Control: To achieve the targeted high performance and responsiveness, GPUI needs low-level access and control over the GPU, which Metal provides.
+- Performance Optimization: GPUI utilizes Metal's capabilities, such as CAMetalLayer and presentsWithTransaction, to synchronize rendering with AppKit and avoid visual artifacts like frame interpolation.
+- Roadmap for Cross-Platform Support: While GPUI is designed to be cross-platform, the macOS version currently depends on Metal.
+However, the developers are working on expanding support to other platforms like Linux, which would likely involve using other graphics APIs like Vulkan.

+---